Dr. William E. Lovekamp

 B.A., Illinois College (1996)

 ResearchDr.
 Lovekamp's research often examines disaster preparedness and recovery, social vulnerability, perceptions of risk, and environmental racism.
-He also works on how GIS applications can be effectively used as a tool for cultural preservation and community disaster preparedness.
+He also works on how GIS applications can be effectively used as a tool for cultural preservation of cemeteries and community disaster preparedness.

 Dr. Lovekamp has been in the Department of Sociology and Anthropology at EIU since 2005.